-A manufacturer is a person, group or company that owns and/or operates a beverage alcohol manufacturing plant that manufactures the types of liquor set out in the licence, issued by the Liquor and Gaming Authority of Manitoba.

-Markup is a percentage charge per unit to products based on a manufacturer's annual world-wide production levels.

-A micro-distillery produces spirit products, but on a smaller scale or as a specialty product.
-In Manitoba, a micro-distiller must produce in a commercial grade facility and produce less than 50,000 litres of spirits annually.
-A blending/packaging operation is not considered a micro-distiller.
-Grape-based spirit production is also excluded.

-v1.1 | A manufacturer is a person, group or company that owns and/or operates a beverage alcohol manufacturing plant that manufactures the types of liquor set out in the licence, issued by the Liquor, Gaming and Cannabis Authority of Manitoba.
+A manufacturer is a person, group or company that owns and/or operates a beverage alcohol manufacturing plant that manufactures the types of liquor set out in the licence, issued by the Liquor, Gaming and Cannabis Authority of Manitoba.

 Markup is a percentage charge per unit to products based on a manufacturer's annual world-wide production levels.

 A micro-distillery produces spirit products, but on a smaller scale or as a specialty product.
 In Manitoba, a micro-distiller must produce in a commercial grade facility and produce less than 50,000 litres of spirits annually.
 A blending/packaging operation is not considered a micro-distiller.
 Grape-based spirit production is also excluded.